kadamwhite/talks/2017/democratizing-software/democratizing-software.md

 ???

-Again, it isn't about making everybody learn to code.
-It's about understanding that none of this is impossible if you want to learn.
+Again, this isn't about making everybody learn to code.
+It's about understanding that none of this is impossible if you want to learn it.
+It's not magic.
 And it's about keeping the doors to learning open for those of us that want to walk through them.

 Nobody becomes a programmer all at once.
 It takes many, many steps, and every step along the way is a role and a job and a responsibility all of its own.